-Similar to the zpool status command, the zpool import command refers to a knowledge article available on the web with the most up-to-date information regarding repair procedures for this problem.
+Similar to the zpool status command, the zpool import command refers to a knowledge article available on the web with the most up-to-date information regarding repair procedures for a problem that is preventing a pool from being imported.
 In this case, the user can force the pool to be imported.
 However, importing a pool that is currently in use by another system over a storage network can result in data corruption and panics as both systems attempt to write to the same storage.
 If some devices in the pool are not available but enough redundancy is available to have a usable pool, the pool appears in the DEGRADED state.
 For example: